Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 # How-To

-The Kernel SDK provides all the building blocks needed to create sophisticated AI applications.
+The Engine SDK provides all the building blocks needed to create sophisticated AI applications.
 If you want to include any dependencies in your Skill, have a look [here](03-core_concepts.md#wasm-component)

 ## Completion